 How to Clean Racks with Baking Soda and Vinegar

 - Place the racks in a basin, sink, or bathtub.

 - Sprinkle liberally with baking soda and pour white vinegar over the top.
 Allow the mixture to foam.

-- Once mixture stops foaming, plug the sink, etc and fill with very hot water to cover the racks.
+- Once mixture stops foaming, plug the sink or tub, etc and fill with very hot water to cover the racks.

 - Allow the racks to soak 10-12 hours or overnight.

 - After soaking remove the racks from water and scrub with a cloth, using a scouring pad on any tough areas.
 Dry thoroughly before returning to oven.

 Cleaning with lemons is similar to cleaning your microwave with steam.
 It is a good method when it is not very dirty and when the racks do not need to be cleaned.